rilldata/rill/docs/docs/reference/project-files/themes.md

 sidebar_position: 41
 ---

 In your Rill project directory, create a `<theme_name>.yaml` file in any directory containing `kind: theme`.
-Rill will automatically ingest the theme next time you run `rill start`.
+Rill will automatically ingest the theme next time you run `rill start` or deploy to Rill Cloud.

 ## Properties